li-xirong/hierse/tagging-new-image.md

-# Zero-shot tagging on a new image using hierse and tensorflow
+# Tagging a new image using hierse and tensorflow

 ## Setup